• Skip to primary navigation

 A Ukrainian Tour including the Ukrainian Cultural Heritage Village

 But the Ukrainian tour doesn’t have to stop there!
-Other notable Edmonton day trips for a Ukrainian experience include a visit to the Glendon Pierogi (the world’s largest pierogi sculpture), the Vegreville Pysanka (a giant Ukrainian-style Easter egg), and a taste of the world-famous Mundare sausage (found at Stawnichy’s Mundare Sausage).
+Other notable Edmonton day trips for a Ukrainian experience include a visit to the Glendon Pyrogy (the world’s largest pierogi sculpture), the Vegreville Pysanka (a giant Ukrainian-style Easter egg), and a taste of the world-famous Mundare sausage (found at Stawnichy’s Mundare Sausage).

 Elk Island National Park

-Found only a half hour’s drive east of Edmonton, Elk Island National Park is one of our favourite day trips from Edmonton.
-Perfect for families, the park focuses on conservation of the Plains bison.
+Found only a half-hour drive east of Edmonton, Elk Island National Park is one of our favourite day trips from Edmonton.
+Perfect for families, the park focuses on the conservation of the Plains bison.
 A refuge for bison, elk, and more than 250 types of birds, the park is excellent for wildlife viewing, stargazing, picnicking, cycling, and even camping.
 It’s also a fantastic spot for viewing northern lights in Alberta so be sure to check the forecast.

 Hikers will love the 80 kilometres of trails to explore, while kids will absolutely love witnessing a “bison traffic jam” – a herd of bison crossing the street – all from the safety of your vehicle.
 If you’re looking for a reprieve from city life, Elk Island National Park might just be it.